TanOfAllCodes/snippets-and-documentation/docker-automate-tool-setup.md

 This removes the need for developers to constantly keep their CLI updated.
 Hence the approach with Jenkins is used.

+##### This script can easily be converted to a bash CLI tool for developers.
+##### One may also add functionality for AWS and other storage buckets.
+In this case, choice based scripts can also be written.

 ### Assumptions:

 1. There is a Machine, called Base Machine (BM) with Jenkins, Docker and GCloud / GSutils installed on it.